meacu1pa/meaculpa.dev/content/posts/2022-06-22-faasd-setup.md

 > Info: This article is still considered WIP.

 [OpenFaaS](http://openfaas.com) is a cloud agnostic OpenSource project to run functions on your own terms. `faasd` packs the same punch, but you can host it on a single VPS, without all of the `k8s` overhead.
+What you will get is a fully fledged FaaS engine with queueing out of the box.

 Let's start setting it up:

 SSH into server, then `sudo apt update && sudo apt upgrade -y`.

 ## Install Caddy

+We will use [Caddy](https://caddyserver.com/) as a reverse proxy, to link to our functions.

 ```bash
 sudo apt install -y debian-keyring debian-archive-keyring apt-transport-https